cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 ![Tepary_subnetwork_graph.svg](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/Results/Tepary_subnetwork_graph.svg)

 I don't know how useful this actually is, other than this is somewhat visually impressive.
-If you are more familiar with the biology, this type of visualization will be more informative, for example, if you highlight certain candidate genes on this network.
+If you are more familiar with the biology, this type of visualization will be more informative.
+For example, if you highlight certain candidate genes on this network.
 This could take a while.
 It is trying to draw many many lines and many dots.
 Unsurprisingly, we get a bunch of distinct hairballs.
 A good advice here is to check different graph layouts.